bkraffa/bkraffa/README.md

 - 👋 Hi, I’m @bkraffa
 - 👀 I’m interested in ...
-Data Science specially anything that involves classification methods or is related to sports !
+Data Science specially anything that involves NLP or classification
 - 🌱 I’m currently learning ... some new stuff every single day, thats the goal !
 - 💞️ I’m looking to collaborate on ... cool Data Science projects, always up to it !
 - 📫 How to reach me ... brunocaraffa@gmail.com or linkedin.com/in/brunocaraffa/